flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/voice-recorder.md

 The passenger address system is also recorded if the PA reception knob is selected on.

 Aircraft built after 2003 have a 120-min recording time requirement.
-Airbus installs CVRs capable of 25h of recording since the end of 2020.
+Airbus installs CVRs capable of 25 h of recording since the end of 2020.

 ## Usage